 For $\K\tmon$ the argument is the same, using induction, diagrams as in \autoref{Eq:DAlgebrasInduction}, Claim A and the formula $\binom{n}{\lambda}=\binom{n-1}{\lambda}+\binom{n-1}{\lambda-1}$ . \end{proof}

 \begin{Example} For $n=3$ we get

 which display the cells of $\K\tmon[3]$ in diagrammatic notation and in one-line notation.
 For $\K\ptmon[3]$ one gets

-(We have not illustrate the cell structure in one-line notation.) \end{Example}
+(We have not illustrated the cell structure in one-line notation.) \end{Example}

 Note that there is redundant information in the cell pictures in \autoref{E:DAlgebrasTMonTThreeStrands}.
-For example, the $H$-cells of $\K\tmon$ within $\jcell_{\lambda}$ are always of size $\lambda!$, so we actually only need to remember which ones are idempotent.
+For example, the $H$-cells of $\K\tmon$ within $\jcell_{\lambda}$ are always of size $\lambda!$, so we actually only need to remember the idempotent $H$-cells.
 GAP's package Semigroups does exactly that:

 \begin{Example} The cell structures of $\K\tmon$ and $\K\ptmon$ are of the form

 where $n=3$, $n=4$ and $n=5$, respectively.
 The Gram matrices, except the topmost, have rank given by the number of rows, {\eg} the $(5\times 10)$-matrix for $\K\tmon[5]$ has rank $5$.